 In nature, all matter is made up of molecules.
-Molecules are made of atoms, and atoms are composed of atomic particles (protons, electrons and neutrons).
+Molecules are made of atoms, and atoms are composed of atomic particles (protons, electrons, and neutrons).
 Modern science has discovered quarks inside the atomic particles.
 And more recently, physicists have mathematically proven that even smaller energy strings are the basis of everything in our universe (String Theory).

 Likewise, Box Theory™ is a methodology and software that breaks business functions down to manageable systems and subsystems, the “boxes” of a procedural flowchart.
 For example, a typical marketing system box will have a subsystem box called lead generation.
 The lead generation system could have lower-level subsystem boxes such as direct mail, telemarketing, or radio advertising.
 In Box Theory™, system and subsystem boxes form the framework of all business activities.
-These boxes cascade down the organization chart with ever increasing specificity and detail.
+These boxes cascade down the organization chart with ever-increasing specificity and detail.

 Problems and profits are uncovered in the low-level boxes of an organization’s core systems and processes.

 Improvement efforts, using the basic principles of Six Sigma, Lean Thinking, and the Theory of Constraints, are applied to a company’s vital systems and processes to elevate their performance.
 The Pareto Principle—the 80-20 Rule—suggests that 20% of system boxes account for 80% of business results.
-The Box Theory™ Way prioritizes improvements projects to get fast results with the biggest payoff.
+The Box Theory™ Way prioritizes improvement projects to get fast results with the biggest payoff.

 When applying Box Theory™, seven high-performance attributes are potentially associated with a business system.
 Each attribute is a quality that improves the output of the system.
 Thus, you can elevate the performance of any system—or box—by taking steps to increase the number of its high-performance attributes.
 For example: If the business system has an owner with accountability, it will achieve far better results than a system without an owner.
 This attribute and six others are discussed in the eCourse.

 As with Six Sigma, Lean Thinking, and the Theory of Constraints, a primary purpose of Box Theory™ is to remove waste from the business.
 Each methodology views waste from a different perspective.
-In Box Theory™, waste is simply an underperforming box—a business system, subsystem or step in a process that is a weak link or bottleneck, fails to add value to customers, or is characterized by excessive defects, delay or deviation from standards.
+In Box Theory™, waste is simply an underperforming box—a business system, subsystem, or step in a process that is a weak link or bottleneck, fails to add value to customers or is characterized by excessive defects, delay, or deviation from standards.

 Prioritization + Focus = Fast Results